-In a spreadsheet program such as Excel, the active cell is identified by a black border or outline surrounding the cell.
+In a spreadsheet program such as Excel or Google Spreadsheets, the active cell is identified by a black or blue border or outline surrounding the cell.

 The active cell is also known as the current cell or the cell that is in focus.

 When an action takes place in the spreadsheet - such as data entry, formatting, or deleting data - it is the active cell that is affected.

 If the mouse pointer or arrow keys are used to highlight more than one cell in a worksheet so that the black outline surrounds several cells, there is still only one active cell - the cell with the white background color.